π Research

 Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach

-Xincao Xu, Kai Liu*, Penglin Dai, Ruitao Xie, and Jiangtao Luo
+Xincao Xu, Kai Liu*, Penglin Dai, Ruitao Xie, Jingjing Cao, and Jiangtao Luo

 NOMA-based VEC